vincentsels/ProjectManagement/README.md

 Project Management is a plugin for the open source [MantisBT](http://www.mantisbt.org) tool (also check out its [Github](https://github.com/mantisbt) page).
 This plugin attempts to add basic project management features such as estimations, timetracking, project follow-up, and resource management to the existing bugtracking functionality.

+## Important notice - compatibility issues

+Version 1.1 and up of this plugin will not run on an unmodified Mantis installation.
+In order for the plugin to run, two modifications have to be made.
+For more information, check [this Mantis issue](http://www.mantisbt.org/bugs/view.php?id=14329).
+If I find the time, I'll try to come up with a workaround for this problem and get the plugin to run on a default Mantis installation again.
+(or feel free to fork this repo and come up with a solution! ;) )

 ## Features

 ### Advanced time registration